w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="middle" %}

 Introduce other navigation mechanisms that may be used depending on the characteristics of the website or application.
-Emphasize that there should be multiple ways to reach a specific web page or application view, but that it is not required to use every single navigation mechanism described.
+Emphasize that WCAG requires that there be multiple ways to reach a specific web page or application view, but that it is not required to use every single navigation mechanism described below.

 #### Learning Outcomes for Topic